2 UAV's, 2 Pilots and One Huge, Complicated Tate Gallery!

-I am used to and happy with flying outdoors and using GPS to assist my flying, and why not utilise anything to make your flying safer?
+I am used to and happy with flying outdoors and using GPS to assist my flying.
+Why not utilise anything to make your flying safer?
 As part of the BNUC-s exam, you have to show competency whilst flying in ATTI mode which is essentially manual mode without the use of GPS.

 However, flying indoors in ATTI mode can cause issues.

-As you may well be aware, the UAV becomes a lot more responsive and harder to control in ATTI mode and when indoors, you also have to contend with updraft and “bad air” from the floor, walls, ceiling and objects scattered about.
+As you may well be aware, the UAV becomes a lot more responsive and harder to control in ATTI mode.
+When indoors, you also have to contend with updraft and "bad air" from the floor, walls, ceiling and objects scattered about.

-To start the flight, I went through all the usual checks and did some test manouevres including a simple “hover” in place to check for issues.
+To start the flight, I went through all the usual checks and did some test manoeuvres.
+These included a simple "hover" in place to check for issues.
 There was some air-conditioning in the hall and of course, a little turbulence.